RubberDuckCollector/OCR-programming-challenges/README.md

 This wasn't hard other than `msg = "".join([i for i in msg])` which converts the list into a string while joining each element with the data in quotes
 * No Chat-GPT used

+### 33 - Mor-se Coding
+Challenge 33 was definitely a challenge overall.
+I found decoding morse code to be much harder than encoding.
+I used ChatGPT a lot, but the only parts of the final code written by it was `morse_list[i:i+1] = split_chars`, and I also used it for convenience as I made it rearrange my dictionaries so the keys and values swapped places.
+Other than that, this was a fun challenge and it's one of the more practical one's I've tried.
+* ChatGPT used

 ### 39 - Sing along